Services delayed on section of Delhi Metro's Yellow Line due to tech snag | Business

 - India

-Services were delayed on a section of the Delhi Metro's Yellow line due to a technical issue, sources said.
+Services were delayed for nearly an hour on a section of the Delhi Metro's Yellow line due to a technical issue, sources said.

 There was some issue with the OHE (overhead equipment), they said.

-Yellow Line connect Samyapur Badli in Delhi and HUDA City Centre in Gurugram.
+Yellow Line connect Samaypur Badli in Delhi and HUDA City Centre in Gurugram.

 The DMRC also tweeted to alert commuters.

 ''Yellow Line Update Delay in services between Samaypur Badli and Vishwavidyalaya.
-Normal service on all other lines,'' it tweeted.
+Normal service on all other lines,'' it tweeted around 1 PM.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)